Gbury/dolmen/doc/tuto.md

   type statement
   (** The type of top-level directives recognised by the parser. *)

-  module Lexer : Lex_intf.S
+  module Lexer : Dolmen.Intf.Lex.S
     with type token := token
   (** The Lexer module for the language. *)

-  module Parser : Parse_intf.S
+  module Parser : Dolmen.Intf.Parse.S
     with type token := token
      and type statement := statement
   (** The Parser module for the language. *)